LaunchCode-Education-Archived/csharp-web-development/src/chapters/exceptions/handling.rst

 Handling Exceptions
 ===================

-Now that we've covered when you're likely to see exceptions in other people's code and when you should think about including them in your own code, now we should talk about what to do when you do decide to include them in your code.
-When you include exceptions in C#, you must decide what should take place once one is thrown.
+When you include exceptions in your C# programs, you must decide what should take place once one is thrown.
 Some languages, Java for instance, require exceptions to be handled at the time of compiling.
 These are **checked exceptions**.
 When an exception is not handled in compiling, it is passed to runtime and called an **unchecked exception**.
 C# does not contain checked exceptions and therefore it is up to you, the programmer to decide what to do to handle one when the need arises in runtime.

 Here's some advice to consider when contemplating when to handle an exception.
 This comes from Karl Seguin's `Foundations of Programming <https://www.openmymind.net/FoundationsOfProgramming.pdf>`__.